-When Sabrina Acosta Obeso was preparing to undergo breast cancer surgery last year, she vaguely recalls seeing something in her paperwork about a potential side effect called lymphedema.
+When Sabrina Acosta Obeso was preparing to undergo breast cancer surgery last year, she vaguely recalls seeing something in her paperwork about a potential side effect of cancer treatment called lymphedema.
 But she admits, she didn’t pay too much attention.

 “Then, about two weeks after my surgery, I started to notice swelling in my hand,” she says.
 “I have since lost some of my fine motor skills in my fingers, and I have a hard time grasping.”